FAQ for Wiping Mass Storage Device

 |Principle of the method

-||Destroy the data by writing data patterns to the storage devices multiple times.
+||Destroy the data by writing data patterns to the storage devices multiple times

-- Both magnetic and non-magnetic (e.g. SSD hard disks) type of data storage.
+- Both magnetic and non-magnetic (e.g. SSD hard disks) type of data storage

-- Recycle use of hard disks
+- Magnetic hard disks only

 |NOT suitable for